nalgeon/tryxinyminutes/try/ripgrep/index.md

 ## Replacements

-ripgrep provides a limited ability replace matched text with some other text.
+ripgrep provides a limited ability to replace matched text with some other text.

 [Replace matches](#replace-matches) ·
 [Replace entire line](#replace-entire-line) ·